joinpursuit/8-3_lecture-notes/FLEXTIME.md

 - Explore a new tool/plugin/library/framework
 - Create a studyguide/cheatsheet
 - Work on an independent project related to our current course content
+- Ask for or offer another Fellow tutoring help